-A doctoral student inat KTH, Valentin Dubois, , saying that the findings offer a possible alternative to current optical DNA sequencing processes, which rely on bulky, expensive equipment.
+A doctoral student in Micro and Nanosystems at KTH, Valentin Dubois, presented the new technique in his dissertation , saying that the findings offer a possible alternative to current optical DNA sequencing processes, which rely on bulky, expensive equipment.
 The work was done in collaboration with his supervisors.

 "Our method can, in principle, enable the development of DNA sequencers consisting of a simple USB-connected docking station, in a size equivalent to a small smartphone, costing less than €100,” Dubois says.
 “And anyone could use it without any special training.
 Hopefully, it will be possible to determine a person's genetic makeup in less than an hour, instead of days, as is the case nowadays.”

 Nanogap electrodes, basically a pair of electrodes with a nanometer-sized gap between them, are attracting attention as scaffolds to study, sense, or harness the smallest stable structures found in nature: molecules.
 In his dissertation Crack-junctions: Bridging the gap between nano electronics and giga manufacturing, Valentin Dubois describes how to apply the unique properties of nanocracks in electrically conductive materials as a new way of producing electrode pairs with nanometer-wide air gaps.